 Why should I do this assessment?

 This e-assessment completes the learning you began with the CPPE Health inequalities e-learning programme.
 Access and successful completion will contribute to your own personal development plan, be recorded in your My CPPE record and will enable you to complete a CPD entry on the learning.
-It may also provide evidence for achieving competencies in the RPS Foundation or Advanced Pharmacy Frameworks.
+It may also provide evidence for achieving competencies in the different competency frameworks that apply across your career.

 This document describes a collaborative teaching intervention between the Division of Pharmacy and Optometry at the University of Manchester and the Centre for Pharmacy Postgraduate Education (CPPE), on developing cultural competence in first-year MPharm students.
 The intervention describes an overview of the workshop content which embeds sections of the CPPE Culturally competent communication for person-centred care e-learning.
 The authors also describe the evaluation of the intervention and impact on learners’ confidence in culturally competent person-centred communication and care.